SimonPadbury/baselayer-3/_src/index.md

 ## A modern CSS reset

-The Baselayer reset is a combination of [Josh W Comeau’s custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/), [Andy Bell’s (more) modern CSS reset”](https://andy-bell.co.uk/a-more-modern-css-reset/), and [Vale (Declan Chidlow)’s Opinionated CSS Reset](https://vale.rocks/posts/css-reset).
+The Baselayer reset is a combination of modern CSS resets by [Josh W Comeau](https://www.joshwcomeau.com/css/custom-css-reset/), [Andy Bell](https://andy-bell.co.uk/a-more-modern-css-reset/), and [Declan Chidlow (Vale)](https://vale.rocks/posts/css-reset).

 From that basis, Baselayer then takes care of the basics by setting some minimalist, easy-to-read typography, and styles for buttons and forms.